 Dr. Johnson, in fact, does get so close to the answer: “Only when we eliminate the material dimension altogether do those who believe in God acquire an overwhelming advantage” (ibid.).
-In other words, to take a leaf out of Herbert W. Armstrong’s book, if we seek to prove the existence of God we need access to what he termed “the missing dimension.”
+In other words, to take a leaf out of Herbert W. Armstrong’s book, if we seek to prove the existence of God we simply need access to that which he termed “the missing dimension.”

 Paul Johnson gets as close as any human being can in this search for God, without direct access to that “missing dimension.”
-He realizes that there is an essence that is part of the human persona—a non-physical component, a spirit in man—that gives a direct connection to man’s Maker, who is the source of that spirit.
-This reality is a literal extension of the divine Godhead.
+He realizes that there is an essence that is part of the human persona—a literal non-physical component, a spirit in man—which gives a direct connection to man’s Maker, who is the source of that spirit.
+This reality, which Johnson has discovered, is a literal extension of the divine Godhead.
+It is a logic that stems from the knowledge of the very nature of God.
 Johnson expresses this reality thus: “God is essentially a spiritual rather than a physical being, and if He exists outside space and time and all the factors which owe their complexity to them, then the problems of existence begin to seem soluble” (ibid.).

-That said, one needs a guide from one’s Maker to work toward resolving these “problems of existence” of God.
+That said, one needs a guide from one’s Maker to work toward resolution of these “problems of existence” of God.

 Proof of God

-The plain truth is, unlike other so-called holy books, the Bible can be proven to be the inerrant Word of God.
+The plain truth of the matter is, unlike other so-called holy books, the Bible can be proven to be the inerrant Word of God.
 The most powerful of proofs of its divine source and its consistency in declaring truth is fulfilled Bible prophecy!
-(Request a free copy of our booklet The Proof of the Bible.)

-One whole third of the Bible is prophecy for the future, most of which is being fulfilled in our day.
-Indeed, we who live in this age are among the most privileged of people, for we are surrounded by and indeed part of the unfolding of the most dramatic of all prophecies in the Bible!
+It is a fact that a whole third of the Bible is prophecy for the future, most of it in the process of being fulfilled in our day.
+Indeed, we who live in this age are among the most privileged of people, for we are surrounded by, involved in and indeed part of the fulfillment of the most dramatic of all prophecies in the Bible!

-For nearly two decades, the Trumpet magazine has exposed the proof of the fulfillment of these prophecies.
+For the past 19 years, our Trumpet magazine and this website have exposed the proof of the fulfillment of these prophecies.
 Month by month, as current events link with history and biblical prophecy, the Trumpet has offered the most dramatic proof of the accuracy of biblical prophecies, some having been originally documented over 3,000 years ago!

 Never was it more crucial to convey this message of prophecy to this world.
 In fact, the future of mankind depends on the continuance of the enterprise to which God gave a divine commission to preach and publish the Bible’s prophetic message to the whole world.